Charlie Horse: May 28, 2023

 Sue Jackson, Georgine McCool, Tiffany Pantoja

-The first Shiver of the ’22-’23 series is in the books!
-Race day lived up to its name –off/on rain with temps in the low to mid 30s.
+The first Shiver of the ’23-’24 series is in the books!
+Fortunately, temps were in the 40s, so when the sky opened, just as the race was starting, it was rain instead of snow.
 As always, we thank the volunteers and the runners who came out to support us!!!
 The volunteers and runners are who make this race a success!!!
-131 runners completed the 5K, with 64 completing the 10K.
-Results are posted on both our website and Pretzel City Sports’ website.
-1st male and female in the 5K were Daryl Weaver (17:34) and Cassandra Miller (21:01).
-In the 10K, our 1st male and female finishers were Brandan Shearn (35:52) and Mikaela Smith (42:49).
+125 runners completed the 5K, with 64 completing the 10K.
+Results are posted on both our website and the Pretzel City Sports website.
+1st male and female in the 5k were Aiden Konetsky (17:12) and Lissa Kutz (21:23).
+In the 10k, our 1st male and female finishers were Jonathan Thrush (33:42) and Jen Esposito (42:38).

-Now we are ready to move onto race #2 on Sunday, Jan 8th.
+Now we are ready to move onto race #2 on Sunday, Jan 14th.
 We need RUNNERS!!!!
 We need VOLUNTEERS!!!!!
-Come out and help us get our numbers back towards pre-Covid.

 If you have never run this race or maybe you haven’t run it for a few years, come out and join us and maybe reconnect with runners you haven’t seen in ages!
-The race is at Jim Dietrich Park, in Muhlenberg Township.
-Registration opens at 8:30 a.m.; both races start at 10:00 a.m..
+The race is at Jim Dietrich Park, in Muhlenberg Twp.
+Registration opens at 8:30; both races start at 10:00.
+This year we are running in the opposite direction, and we received very positive feedback about the change.
+Come and check it out!

 Please remember to only complete the registration form ONCE during the series.
 As we have done in the past, we will have 3 separate areas for registration.
 I know you have all heard this before, but trust me, we will still have runners (including Pacers) who will complete a form for each race.
 We calculate the series results by bib# so each runner will have the same bib# each month.
 Obviously if a runner completes more than 1 application, he/she will have more than 1 bib#.